bekiindrewind/laurens-list/PRODUCTION_WEBHOOK_SETUP.md

 **Why This Prevents Rollbacks**:

 1. **Unique tags are immutable**: Once an image is tagged with `prod-c006ce1`, that tag always points to that specific image
-2. **docker-compose.yml is pinned**: The unique tag is stored permanently in both mounted volume and host file, so restarts always use the correct image
+2. **docker-compose.yml is pinned**: The unique tag is stored permanently in `docker-compose.yml`, so restarts always use the correct image
 3. **No `latest` tag confusion**: Docker Compose can't accidentally use an old `latest` image because `docker-compose.yml` doesn't reference `latest`
 4. **Build context verification**: Script checks if build context has latest code and forces hard reset if needed
 5. **SCRIPT_VERSION accuracy**: `SCRIPT_VERSION` is set during build using actual commit hash, not source code
-6. **Multiple verification checks**: Script verifies `docker-compose.yml` update succeeded before starting container
-7. **Exit on failure**: If `docker-compose.yml` update fails, deployment exits with error (prevents rollback)
-8. **Final verification**: Before starting container, script performs final check to ensure unique tag is set
+6. **Simple and proven**: Uses the same simple approach as dev, which has been working reliably
+7. **Image verification**: Script verifies container is using the correct image before completing

 **Prevention**:
 - The deployment script automatically uses unique tags and pins `docker-compose.yml`